This Week From The Principal

 Chris Tatnall – Acting Principal

-A reminder that the last day of the 2014 school year is Friday the 19th of December.
-Students will be dismissed at 1:15pm.
+A reminder that the first day of the 2015 school year for students is Friday, 30th January.
+School begins at 8:45am.

 At Hurstbridge Primary School the Victorian Essential Learning Standards form our main core curriculum.
 The Victorian Essential Learning Standards identify three core and interrelated strands for the Prep to Year 10 curriculum.
 Each strand has a number of domains which describe the essential knowledge, skills and behaviours…